-The Bordentown Township Planning Board heard plans for a Curaleaf dispensary application in town on Route 130 North.
+The Bordentown Township Planning Board reviewed and heard an application for a Curaleaf dispensary location that would be located on Route 130 North.

-This would be the third Curaleaf dispensary of three South Jersey licenses they possess after Bellmawr and Mount Laurel should the latter receive zoning board approval.
+This would be the third Curaleaf dispensary of three South Jersey licenses after Bellmawr and Mount Laurel should the latter receive zoning board approval.

-Chris Milelo, Vice President of Retail Operations of Curaleaf testified that it would be a secure location with two consultation rooms for patient orientation and a comfortable lounge for waiting.
+Chris Milelo, Vice President of Retail Operations of Curaleaf said it would be a secure location with two consultation rooms for patient orientation and a comfortable lounge for waiting.
 About 12 to 15 employees would work each shift with two shifts a day.

-Cannabis would be delivered as processed products at the Bordentown dispensary which would function solely as a dispensary.
-The Curaleaf dispensary would be at 191 Rt.
-130 North.
-A car dealership formerly occupied the site in the highly commercial zone.
-If the Curaleaf dispensary wanted to sell adult-use cannabis once it’s legalized, they would need to seek permission from the board again to do so.
+Cannabis would be delivered as processed products at the dispensary located in Bordentown.
+The Curaleaf Bordentown dispensary would be located at 191 Route 130 North.
+A car dealership was formerly occupying the site in the highly commercialized zone.
+If the Curaleaf Bordentown dispensary wanted to sell adult use cannabis once it’s legal, they would need to seek permission from the board again.

-The Curaleaf dispensary in Bordentown Twp. would be larger than their Bellmawr dispensary.
-An official said on behalf of Curaleaf the interior design has been updated from the Bellmawr plan.
+The Curaleaf dispensary located in Bordentown Township would be larger than their Bellmawr cannabis dispensary.
+An official for Curaleaf said the interior design was updated from the Bellmawr plan.
 Curaleaf officials took pains to comply and answer all the Planning Board’s questions.

-Insomnia is biggest issue that patients face Melilo said.
+Insomnia is biggest issue that Curaleaf’s medical cannabis patients face, Melillo said.

 Curaleaf Dispensary Operations